Hadada ibis in exhibit

 More Information

 Hadada ibises are large birds with brownish-gray plumage that displays an iridescent green sheen in sunlight.
-These birds hunt by dragging their long, curved bill in murky streams and grabbing any insect or small lizard they touch.
-Males provide nesting material, such as sticks and twigs, to females, who build their nest at the top of a tall tree or, in urban areas, a telephone pole.
-Both sexes participate in incubating eggs and feeding hatchlings.
+These birds hunt by dragging their long, curved bills in murky streams and grabbing any insect or small lizard they touch.
+Males provide nesting material, such as sticks and twigs, to females, who may build their nest at the top of a tall tree or, in urban areas, a telephone poll.
+Both sexes participate in incubating eggs and caring for hatchlings.

-Hadada ibises are the only known ibises to feast on fruits and vegetables.
+• Hadada ibises are the only known ibises to eat fruits and vegetables.

-Pairs prepare for breeding with mutual bows and courtship displays, which include offering sticks to one another, intertwining their necks, mutual preening, and shaking their head.
+• Pairs prepare for breeding with courtship displays such as bowing, offering sticks to one another, intertwining their necks, mutual preening, and shaking their heads.

 Species Survival Plan logo